 STRICTA may be viewed and freely downloaded from this website.
 The core content of the STRICTA guidelines consists of a checklist of six key items, with each item within the checklist having an explanation and a series of examples of good reporting.

-We welcome the opportunity to make CONSORT available in different languages.
-Please see our translated versions in Chinese, Korean, and Russian, with the Japanese and Portuguese versions to follow soon.
+We welcome the opportunity to make STRICTA available in different languages.
+Please see our translated versions in Chinese, Japanese, Korean and Russian.

 If you are using the STRICTA guidelines from this website, we recommend that you use journal article citations rather than citing this website.